 On view in Gallery One, is a new wall installation from Paine’s Replicant series.
 In this series the artist creates meticulous simulacra of botanical species and eukaryotic organisms.
 Paine chooses to depict undesirable and toxic classes of plants or fungus; in the case of this installation 25 different fungus species from the psychoactive to the poisonous compete for space directly on the wall.

 Works from Paine’s Dendroid series are included in many important public collections including Split (2003), Seattle Art Museum; Placebo (2004), St Louis Art Museum; Conjoined (2007), Modern Art Museum of Fort Worth; Askew (2009), North Carolina Museum of Art; Graft (2009), National Gallery Sculpture Garden, Washington, DC; Billboard/Façade (2009/2010), WANAS Foundation, Knislinge, Sweden.
-Paine’s upcoming international public commissions to be installed over the next six months include Inversion (2008), The Israel Museum; 100 Foot Line (2010), The National Gallery of Canada; Ferment (2010), Nelson Atkins Museum of Art, Kansas City, MO; Yield (2010), Crystal Bridges, Bentonville, AK; and Discrepancy (2011) commissioned by the insurance company Munich Re to be installed in Munich, Germany.
+Paine’s exhibitions international public commissions to be installed over the next six months include Inversion (2008), The Israel Museum; 100 Foot Line (2010), The National Gallery of Canada; Ferment (2010), Nelson Atkins Museum of Art, Kansas City, MO; Yield (2010), Crystal Bridges, Bentonville, AK; and Discrepancy (2011) commissioned by the insurance company Munich Re to be installed in Munich, Germany.

 Roxy Paine was born in 1966 in New York and studied at both the College of Santa Fe in New Mexico and the Pratt Institute in New York.
 Since 1990, his work has been exhibited internationally in galleries and museums worldwide.
 Paine’s artworks are included in major collections, among them: De Pont Museum of Contemporary Art, Tilburg, NE; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Museum of Modern Art, NY; San Francisco Museum of Modern Art, CA; Brooklyn Museum, Brooklyn, NY; The Museum of Contemporary Art, Los Angeles, Los Angeles, CA; Whitney Museum of American Art, NY.
 Roxy Paine lives and works in Brooklyn and Treadwell, NY